japanninja74/OS_embedded-LINUX-crypto-core/README.md

 # embedded-LINUX-crypto-core

+This material was originally developed as part of an assignment of the Operating Systems course delivered at Politecnico di Torino by Prof. Stefano Di Carlo and Prof. Alessio Carpegna.

 ## Introduction
 This repo has been created by group #5 of the OS course.
 This repo describes the complete workflow in order to get an embedded system working on the Pynq Z2, starting from complete scratch.